 The generator interfaces with the 120/240-volt electrical system through a transfer switch that automatically switches between available shore power and generator power.
 The transfer switch does not require any manual operation.
-When the generator is operating, it powers the inverter/charger which in turn functions as a multi-stage battery charger to charge the house auxiliary and chassis batteries.
+(For more information see the Automatic Transfer Switch (ATS) section)

-NOTE: The diesel generator requires 12-volt power from the house auxiliary batteries to start, and draws diesel fuel to operate from the chassis fuel tank.
-If the fuel level in the chassis fuel tank drops to or below 1/4 full, the generator will automatically shut "off" and cannot be re-started until the fuel tank is filled to above 1/4 full.
+NOTE: The diesel (or gas) generator requires 12-volt power from the house auxiliary batteries to start, and draws diesel fuel (or gas) to operate from the chassis fuel tank.
+If the fuel level in the chassis fuel tank drops to or below 1⁄4 full, the generator will automatically shut "off" and cannot be re-started until the fuel tank is filled to above 1⁄4 full.